-At RiverFall, we want you to understand the credit union difference.
+At RiverFall, you’ll experience the credit union difference.
+But what is that difference?

 Those who live, work, worship, or attend school in Bibb, Fayette, Greene, Hale, Pickens, or Tuscaloosa counties are eligible to enjoy all of the benefits of RiverFall.
 A $5 minimum balance in savings is required for membership.